BlackCapCoder/halovi/README.md

 # Free scrolls

 #### Scroll of scraping
-Download every single person from the Norwegian phone book matching some string
+Downloads every single person from the Norwegian phone book matching some string
 ```
 o1881.no⏎⁰ifP<⁰/Y<*Y>]]
 ```